amason445/bond_default_aggregation/README.md

 # Bond Default Probability Aggregation
 ## Summary
-This repo contains a class module that aggregates the total default distribution of a portfolio of bonds by a default frequency associated with a credit rating as well as a portfolio weight.
-These credit ratings and portfolio weightings were arbitrarily selected but could also be derived from an actual portfolio.
-To calculate this aggregate, a conditional binomial distribution of the number of bond defaults is weighted by the target portfolio weighting:
+This repository contains a class module that aggregates the total default distribution of a bond portfolio based on credit rating derived default rates and portfolio weightings.
+Each credit rating produces an independent number of defaults based on a [Binomial Distribution](https://en.wikipedia.org/wiki/Binomial_distribution).
+For a given number of bonds, each bond will have a different default rate based on its credit rating.
+Therefore, it is possible to aggregate the total default distribution by weighting each segment probability distribution based on it's portfolio weighting:

-`∑ P(Ratingᵢ) · P(X = n | Ratingᵢ)`
+`P(X = n) = ∑ P(Ratingᵢ) × P(X = n | Ratingᵢ)`

-This weighting conforms to the [Law of Total Probability](https://en.wikipedia.org/wiki/Law_of_total_probability) since the defaults are weighted by credit rating.
+This conforms to the [Law of Total Probability](https://en.wikipedia.org/wiki/Law_of_total_probability) since the defaults are weighted by credit rating.
+So, this model assumes the following:

-`⋂ { P(X = n | Ratingᵢ) · P(Ratingᵢ) } = ∑ P(Ratingᵢ) · P(X = n | Ratingᵢ)`

-A binomial distribution is selected because each credit rating could produce a different number of defaults based on it's default rate in the below table:
+- Bond Defaults are independent
+- Default rates are derived from credit rating
+- Portfolio weights by rating accurate reflect the underlying investment portfolio

+## Input Parameters
+The below table is arbitrarily defined and used to define the structure of the portfolio.
+It is defined in the code as a dictionary.
 | Credit Rating | Weight | Default Rate |
 |---------------|--------|--------------|
 | AAA           | 0.40   | 0.025        |
 | AA            | 0.30   | 0.040        |
 | A             | 0.20   | 0.060        |
 | BBB           | 0.10   | 0.080        |

 This class module produces a list of tuples that can be unpackaged and graphed like the below: